Anastasios Dalipis: First Balkan War

+Greco-Italian War

 With the outbreak of the Greco-Italian War in 1940 he was recalled to the army and fought in the Albanian front, as a deputy commander and then commander of the 33rd Infantry Regiment.
 He was wounded in the Boubesi area (Height 717) and was decorated a second time, with the Gold Cross of Valour.
 Following the German invasion of Greece, Dalipis was evacuated to Crete, where he fought in the Battle of Crete.
 He was evacuated to Egypt with the last English convoy (29 May 1941), where he joined the Middle East allied forces.
 There he served as a garrison commander of Alexandria and Tel Aviv.
 With the liberation of Greece in 1944 he returned to the country and quit the army, having reached the rank of Colonel.

+Political career

 In 1946 he was elected for the fourth time deputy of the Kastoria-Florina Prefecture.
 He served as a Minister Governor-General of Western Macedonia in the cabinets of Konstantinos Tsaldaris and Dimitrios Maximos in 1946–1947, during the difficult years of the Greek Civil War.

 He was the first Greek politician who, with an article in the newspaper Ellinikon Aima, accused Josip Broz Tito and Yugoslavia for their direct involvement in the Greek Civil War, with the long-term aim to detach Greek Macedonia.
 Tito then protested to the UN, and recalled his ambassador in Greece.

 Dalipis submitted his resignation aiming to facilitate the Greek government.
 His resignation was not accepted and following that the Greek government complained to the UN against Yugoslavia.

 In 1947, as a Macedonian deputy, he travelled on his own expenses to the United States of America and Canada, where with speeches to the Greek communities he contradicted all the arguments of the Bulgarian and Slavomacedonian propaganda, which at that time was very active in the above-mentioned countries.

 As a result of this trip was the unification of all Greek-Macedonian unions under the aegis of the Pan-Macedonian Union.

+Personal life

 Anastasios Dalipis was married to Dimitra N. Kyrtsou, and had three children, one boy and twin girls.

+Death

 Anastasios Dalipis died in Athens on July 15, 1949, after a surgery.